Choi Si-won: Personal life

-Choi graduated from Apgu Jeong High School in February 2006 and from Inha University in February 2012 alongside fellow member Kim Ryeowook.

-Choi is well known as a devout Protestant Christian, and has said in an interview that after his career, he would like to become a missionary.
+Choi is a devout Protestant Christian, and has said he would like to become a missionary.
 He frequently posts Bible quotes on his Twitter and Weibo accounts.
 He has also collaborated with the Christian singing group 3rd Wave Music along with other K-pop artists.

-In 2008, Choi appeared on Chinese postage stamps, one of the first four South Korean artists to do so.
-The stamps were sold as a charity event to raise funds for victims of an earthquake which happened in China earlier that year.

-Choi enlisted as a conscripted policeman on 19 November 2015.
-He was discharged from mandatory military service on 18 August 2017.
+Choi enlisted as a conscripted policeman on November 19, 2015.
+He was discharged from mandatory military service on August 18, 2017.